williamxyshi/TeaBuddy/README.md

 ### Features

-  - Pulls data from Google Cloud Firestore
+  - Pulls tea and user data from Google Cloud Firestore
   - Stores local data to Realm, allowing users to favorite teas for easy access
   - Supports SignIn/SignUp through Google, Facebook and Email/Password - allowing user data to be transferred between devices through the cloud
   - Provides images and a brief history of the tea